hapifhir/hapi-fhir-jpaserver-starter/README.md

 Also, make sure you are not setting the Hibernate Dialect explicitly, see more details in the section about MySQL.

-## Running hapi-fhir-jpaserver directly from IntelliJ as Spring Boot
+## Running directly from IntelliJ as Spring Boot
 Make sure you run with the maven profile called ```boot``` and NOT also ```jetty```.
 Then you are ready to press debug the project directly without any extra Application Servers.

-## Running hapi-fhir-jpaserver-example in Tomcat from IntelliJ
+## Running in Tomcat from IntelliJ

 Install Tomcat.